simona5108/inet/showcases/ethernet/cutthrough/doc/index.rst

 Here are the two configurations:

 .. literalinclude:: ../omnetpp.ini
-   :start-at: NoCuttrough
+   :start-at: StoreAndForward
    :end-at: phyLayer
    :language: ini

 .. - the cuttroughinterface is needed for the cuttrough
    - the streamingphylayer is needed also for that cuttrough (it needs to support packet streaming)(the cuttroughinterface does that by default)

-The cuttrough interface in the switches support packet streaming by default; the :ned:`EthernetStreamingPhyLayer` in the hosts support packet streaming as well.
+The cut-through interface in the switches support packet streaming by default; the :ned:`EthernetStreamingPhyLayer` in the hosts support packet streaming as well.

 Results
 -------